 When I was pregnant I had already made the choice that I didn’t want to breastfeed (let’s call it bf from hereonin), selfish as it may sound I just didn’t want too.
 I didn’t feel comfortable with the idea and it just wasn’t me.
-The thought of being a constant supply of food through day and night didnt appeal to me, and the idea of a breast pump?
+The thought of being a constant supply of food through day and night just didn’t appeal to me, and the idea of a breast pump?
 No thanks, I’ll leave that to Daisy.

 Of course I felt a little bit guilty about the ‘selfish’ decision but ultimately it was my decision.

 Until, I gave birth and my massive bright pink squashed face daughter was handed to me and made her merry little way to my tiny udders (also affectionately known as ‘shit tits’) and started grazing away like she owned me.
 And this continued for three days.
-One night, in the nights BS (before sleep) she stayed there for about 3 hours.
+One night, in the nights BS (before sleep) she stayed there for about three hours.
 Seriously.

-Everyone tried to tell me it would get better by days four as ‘my milk would come in’ – like some sort of shit express delivery.
-Day 3 all I witnessed was bright purple fruit pastilles where my nipples once were, and Day 4 saw cracked skin and bleeding so I hung my nursing bra up, popped in the cabbage leafs (it really does work) and reached for the Aptimal.
+Everyone tried to tell me it would get better by day four as ‘my milk would come in’ – like some sort of shit express delivery.
+Day 3 all I witnessed was bright purple fruit pastilles where my nipples once were, and Day 4 saw cracked skin and bleeding so I hung my nursing bra up, popped in the cabbage leaves (it really does work) and reached for the Aptimal.
 Oh, and I also took a photo of my mahoosive kahunas as I knew they were never gonna look like THAT again.

-And my journey to the first week of motherhood suddenly looked up.
+And suddenly, my journey to the first week of motherhood looked up.

 Now, I’m not saying, definitely not saying, bottle is the way forward but I am saying whatever makes YOU feel comfortable then do it.
 Don’t try and please anyone – do what’s best for you and ultimately that is what’s best for baby.